The Aaron's Company: History

+In April of 2022, Aaron's purchased Brandsmart USA, a regional appliance and consumer electronics retailer, for $230 Million.

+On October 3, 2024, IQVentures completed the acquisition of the firm for approximately $504 million.

 Controversy

 In February 2013, customers sued Aaron's for allegedly using spyware on rented computers to send over 185,000 emails to the rental company, including customers' Social Security numbers, passwords and captured keystrokes, as well as explicit images.
 The Aaron's Company officials had previously said that the company had not installed the spyware, and individual franchisees were responsible.
 In October 2013, Aaron's agreed to a settlement with the Federal Trade Commission that limited how it used monitoring technology and ordered it to delete customer information that had been improperly collected.